nlunga/camagru-1/README.md

 ## Shout-out

-Thanks to [@FWMoor](https://github.com/FWMoor) for help with inifinate pagination, stickers, and always being available to answer my questions.
+Thanks to superhuman [@FWMoor](https://github.com/FWMoor) for help with inifinate pagination, stickers, and always being available to answer my questions.